frankmeza/frankmeza/src/pages/articles/2018-05-20---essential-concepts-for-junior-developers-to-know/index.md

 description: "Whether or not the knowing the hottest new JS framework is the crux of winning the interview, there are some very fundamental concepts in web development that employers and senior devs want their juniors to have a solid grasp of."
 ---

 # You got the interview.
+BAM!

 YES!!
 Yes, it's that job you **really** want.
 But hold on, this only *looks* like step one towards landing a new job in web development.